vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-export-from-nebula.md

 ## Steps

-1. Get the JAR file of Exchange Enterprise Edition from the [Nebula Graph Enterprise Edition Package](https://nebula-graph.com.cn/pricing/).
+1. Get the JAR file of Exchange Enterprise Edition from the [NebulaGraph Enterprise Edition Package](https://nebula-graph.com.cn/pricing/).

 2. Modify the configuration file.

-  Exchange Enterprise Edition provides the configuration template `export_application.conf` for exporting Nebula Graph data.
+  Exchange Enterprise Edition provides the configuration template `export_application.conf` for exporting NebulaGraph data.
 For details, see [Exchange parameters](../parameter-reference/ex-ug-parameter.md).
 The core content of the configuration file used in this example is as follows:

   ```conf
   ...